 When should I get the IUD removed?

-It depends on the kind of IUD you have.
-One IUD, the levonorgestrel IUD (Mirena), can stay in your uterus for up to 5 years, and the newest one, (Skyla®) works for up to 3 years.
-Copper IUDs can stay in your uterus for up to 10 years.
+It depends on the kind of IUD you have, and new research has shown that some IUDs work for longer than we originally thought.
+The Skyla® IUD can stay in your uterus for 3 years and the Kyleena® IUD for up to 5 years.
+The Liletta™ and Mirena® IUDs work for up to 7 years.
+Copper IUDs can stay in your uterus for up to 12 years.
 You can get the IUD removed by your health care provider at any time.
 A new IUD can be inserted at the time of the removal.
 As soon as the IUD is removed, you can get pregnant.
 You’ll need to use another form of contraception right away if you don’t want to become pregnant.

 What if I have problems with the IUD?